-Today Gary's principal photographic tool of choice is the Canon EOS-1D Mark III.
-He explains: "I don't care about the number of megapixels, I just care about the quality of the file and the files from the EOS-1D Mark III are very nice, better than the 5D.
+Today Gary's principal photographic tool of choice is the Canon EOS-5D Mark III.
+He explains: "I don't care about the number of megapixels, I just care about the quality of the file and the files from the EOS-5D Mark III are very nice.
 I think this is the best quality file that Canon has produced.
 It's sharp and it looks a little crisper than before.
 In the RAW file, I really don't have to do much work on the images afterwards.
 I just upload them, adjust the white balance and that's more or less it."
-However, he adds: "The EOS 5D is still my favourite camera because of its size."

 "Actually I still shoot a lot of film.
-I love the EOS-1V and use to with the EF35mm f/1.4L USM and the EF50mm f/1.2L USM.
-I have a darkroom and I print a lot.
+I love the EOS-1V and use it with the EF35mm f/1.4L USM and the EF50mm f/1.2L USM.
+I have a darkroom and I still try to print as much as I can.
 To be honest I think film is the new digital.
 That's probably not the right thing to say but it's what I enjoy," he laughs.